2022 Guide To Buying A Condo In Singapore

 What do you think?

-Since I Can’t Afford To Buy A Condo In Singapore, Maybe I Can Buy One In Malaysia?
+Since Buying A Condo In Singapore Is Not Affordable, Maybe I Can Buy One In Malaysia?

-For first-time homeowners, it reduces many to renting a roof over their heads as it is almost impossible to save the 10% down payment for a condo if your salary is on the low end of the scale at $1500.00.
+It reduces many to renting a roof over their heads for first-time homeowners as it is almost impossible to save the 10% down payment for a condo if your salary is on the low end of the scale at $1500.00.

 If you’re thinking of buying a home in Johor, Malaysia, the prices of houses there are just as high.

 Singapore dollars will help in the conversion, but you will need to factor in the time, cost of petrol, and vehicle maintenance for commuting.

 Daily, the most daunting task is the journey via the Causeway from Johor into Singapore for work, come rain or shine.

 Take a moment and look at the prices before you jump in and buy the next property launch in Johor Bahru.